Automatic Thai machine translations online

 OK, OK, having warned you of the perils of free online machine Thai translation, here are your options:

-www.Thai2English.com - for free online Thai-to-English "translation".
+www.Thai2English.com offers good free online Thai-to-English "translation".
 This is really an online dictionary designed to look up and provide definitions for every word in a line or sentence of Thai entered into its search engine.
 A highly recommended general-purpose dictionary and adequate for simple automatic "translation" jobs, like translating the equivalent of "I love you" or "The sky is blue" from Thai into English.

 Real solution: use qualified, experienced and inexpensive Thai translators